alphastrata/eldenswing/README.md

 - Rust & Cargo
 - That all the paths to Tesseract and screenCapture.exe are reflecting their locations on disk for _your_ system -- amend them in the cv_utils.rs file with the text editor of your choice
 - That the screen (if you have multiple) on which you play the game's top left hand corner == 0,0 in pixels, if this is not the case all the ComputerVision stuff will be out by 2560px on that axis
+- That the game path has been added

 # USAGE: